 If You Invested $1000 In This Stock 20 Years Ago, Here's How Much You Would Have Today

-Darden Restaurants (NYSE:DRI) has outperformed the market over the past 20 years by 2.03% on an annualized basis.
+Union Pacific (NYSE:UNP) has outperformed the market over the past 20 years by 7.81% on an annualized basis.

-Buying $1,000 In DRI: 20 years ago, an investor could have purchased 41.63 shares of Darden Restaurants at the time with $1,000.
-This investment in DRI would have produced an average annual return of 9.29%.
-Currently, Darden Restaurants has a market capitalization of $19.50 billion.
+Buying $1,000 In UNP: 20 years ago, an investor could have purchased 66.67 shares of Union Pacific at the time with $1,000.
+This investment in UNP would have produced an average annual return of 15.09%.
+Currently, Union Pacific has a market capitalization of $160.29 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.